lorenzsp/LISAI/README.md

 ## Hackathon Program

-The Laser Interferometer Space Antenna (LISA) will be the first space-based gravitational wave observatory, opening a new observational window in the millihertz frequency regime.

-To fully exploit LISA's scientific potential, we must extract meaningful signals from a complex mixture of noise and overlapping sources—analogous to disentangling multiple conversations in a crowded environment.

-This hackathon aims to develop machine learning approaches that combine the speed of neural networks with the statistical rigor of Bayesian inference.
+The Laser Interferometer Space Antenna (LISA) is one of the European Space Agency flagship mission and will be the first space-based gravitational wave observatory, opening a new observational window in the millihertz frequency regime.
+To fully exploit LISA's scientific potential, we must extract gravitational wave signals from a complex mixture of noise and overlapping sources.
+This hackathon aims to develop machine learning approaches that combine the speed of neural networks with the statistical rigor of Bayesian inference to address LISA data analysis challenges.

 | Time | Monday, July 27 | Tuesday, July 28 | Wednesday, July 29 | Thursday, July 30 |
 |------|----------------|------------------|--------------------|--------------------|